 Two subthemes emerged within this category.
 First, 15 respondents voiced concerns about poorer student motivation in the absence of exams.
 For example, one teacher remarked, "Without compulsory exams, students will no longer be motivated to learn English.
 They will have no reason to try if there is nothing to be tested on".
 Another educator highlighted similar sentiments, noting, "Students will lose their seriousness in studying.
 Exams are a way to remind them that English is an important subject".
 These responses suggest that educators view exams as not only evaluative but also essential for encouraging sustained engagement.
 This is consistent with the intrinsic motivation theories of Ryan and Deci (2000), which suggest that external evaluations like exams can be powerful motivators in educational settings.
-Similarly, research by Harlen and Deakin Crick (2003) supports the view that standardized exams maintain a level of student engagement that might otherwise wane, as exams serve as both a behavioral anchor and a reinforcement of subject importance.
+Similarly, Harlen and Deakin Crick (2003) support the view that standardized exams can maintain a level of student engagement by providing clear extrinsic goals and behavioral incentives.